Desktop publishing (DTP)

 I open your .indd file in Adobe InDesign on my side and create .idml and PDF exports.

 The .idml file is the one I work on to translate your content into English, while the PDF is for my reference so I can view your content in context.
-I translate the .idml file line by line using a translation software solution called Trados Studio, which can handle .idml and many other file formats.
-Note that this is a fully offline solution: I do not use AI in my work, so your data is not accessed by or stored on any online servers.
+Note that I use a fully offline solution for all of my translation work: I do not use AI in my work, so your data is never accessed by or stored on any online servers.

 I then create a new English-language PDF, which I use to proofread and check the English content.

-You will receive translated InDesign and PDF files from me.
-The layout will be exactly the same, just with your new English-language content in place of your original-language content.
+You will receive your English content in .indd (InDesign) and PDF format from me.
+The layout will be exactly the same as in your original file, just with your new English-language content in place of your original-language content.

-Your content is now ready for immediate publication and/or printing.
+Your English content is ready for immediate publication and/or printing.